Randy Lanier: Drug conviction and imprisonment

-He later took to Ben Kramer, who raced in offshore powerboat racing, as a business partner.
+He later took on Ben Kramer, who raced in offshore powerboat racing, as a business partner.
 Together, their haul grew from a 65 ft wooden trawler that was used to carry 18000 lb of drugs to a fleet of tugboats that was used to haul barges.

 As Lanier defeated the heavily sponsored and factory supported oppositions of the Group 44 Racing Jaguar XJR-5 and Löwenbräu-sponsored Holbert Racing Porsche 962, the sudden racing successes began to raise questions about the team's source of finance and thus Lanier was under investigation from the FBI.
-Lanier along with Eugene Fischer and Ben Kramer, owner of Apache boats; and twelve others ran a multi-million dollar drugs empire between 1982 and 1986 when the arrest took place.
+Lanier along with Eugene Fischer and Ben Kramer, owner of Apache boats; and twelve others ran a multi-million dollar drug empire between 1982 and 1986 when the arrest took place.
 Kramer was the great-nephew and one of the putative heirs of a top boss of the U.S. crime syndicate, Meyer Lansky.

 A week prior to the Indy time trials, his former driving partner Bill Whittington was arrested and Lanier's name began to surface.
 Shortly after his Indy 500 drive, he made his largest haul of 165,000 lbs and had considered retiring from the drugs trade.
 Months after an Illinois dealer was arrested when a local state trooper discovered a small haul of cannabis in a broken down truck.
 Lanier's business partner and brother-in-law, Ronald Harris Ball, was arrested and denied bail.